ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 [coded example with it open]

 The fields have hidden unique labels.
 This enables screenreader users to navigate the component.
-Read [how to write content for the labels](/components/add-another/#how-to-use-tab).
+There's guidance on [how to write content for the labels](/components/add-another/#how-to-use-tab).

 ### Inline

+[insert coded example - without button selected]

 The inline (or horizontal) layout is a lean design to save vertical space.
 The inline layout: